victorfreitas/wpupper-share-buttons/readme.txt

 == Upgrade Notice ==

-= 3.7.0 =
+= 3.8.0 =

-* New: Option to choose which social networks show through shortcode, PHP method
-* You can see more details on using the shortcode and PHP method on the "Use Options" in the administration of the plugin.
+* Improvements performance
+* Adding option on extra settings for to keep CSS in the footer, this is good for performance of your website.
+* Update translations